Lumumba Government: Attempts at reconsolidation

 During a meeting on 1 August the Council of Ministers established a new department, the Ministry of Public Function.
 Ngenge was given charge of the portfolio, while an experienced clerk was made its secretary-general.
 Within 15 days of its inception the ministry had produced a plan for staggered Africanisation of the administration (taking living wages, staff competence, and fiscal austerity into consideration) and drafted a standard contract of employment for much-needed foreign technicians.
-At the end of the month the ministry, with the support of the UN, hosted a meeting of the various government secretary-generals to discuss ways of stemming the politicisation of the civil service.
+At the end of the month the ministry, with the support of the UN, hosted a meeting of the various government secretaries-general to discuss ways of stemming the politicisation of the civil service.

 Lumumba returned to the Congo on 8 August and soon thereafter met with the Council of Ministers.

 The following day he proclaimed an état d'exception throughout the Congo, and his government carried out its expulsion order against Ambassador Van den Bosch.
 Mandi insisted that his ousting did not signify a permanent rupture between Belgium and the Congo.
 Lumumba announced that all other Belgian diplomatic staff would face arrest if they did not leave the country.
 He subsequently issued several orders in an attempt to reassert his dominance on the political scene.
 The first outlawed the formation of associations without government sanction.
 A second asserted the government's right to ban publications that produced material likely to bring the administration into disrepute.
 On 11 August the Courrier d'Afrique printed an editorial which declared that the Congolese did not want to fall "under a second kind of slavery".
 The editor was summarily arrested and four days later publication of the daily ceased, followed shortly thereafter by the delivery of shut-down orders against the Belga and Agence France-Presse wire services.
 Lumumba also decreed the nationalisation of Belga, creating the Agence Congolaise de Presse, creating a medium through which the government's platform could be more easily communicated to the public.
 Bolamba was given responsibility for the agency.
 Another order stipulated that official approval had to be obtained six days in advance of public gatherings.
 On 16 August Lumumba announced the installation of a régime militaire espécial for the duration of six months, including the establishment of military tribunals.
 He also initiated the arrest of public figures who opposed him.

 Meanwhile, Kasa-Vubu faced criticism from ABAKO and President Youlou for not curbing Lumumba's authoritarian actions.
 He resisted their pressure, and on 13 August he broadcast an appeal for unity and support for the government.
 Nevertheless, he cautioned the government against arbitrariness and excess: